 and disk pricing.

 Spot prices, the prices for Spot VMs, change over time, up to once every 30 days.
 Specifically, Spot VMs provide at least a 60% discount and up to a 91% discount on the price of standard VMs with the same machine types.
-To see the latest prices for Spot VMs, refer to the VM instance pricing page or use the Cloud Billing Catalog API.
+To see the latest prices for Spot VMs, refer to the VM instance pricing page, use the Cloud Billing Catalog API, or sign up for pricing announcements for Spot VMs.

 Using Spot VMs with Compute Engine